cmaneu/loghash-spec/README.md

 New user added in MongoDb #useraccount #database
 ```

-You can also create a hash hierarcy, by chaining several words by a comma (.).
+You can also create a hash hierarcy, by chaining several words separated by dots `.`.
 The following log line will be identified as containing #db and #db.mongo tags.

 ```